 (d) An award payable in installments for future economic loss may be made only for a period as to which the Commission can reasonably determine future economic loss.
-An award payable in installments for future economic loss may be modified by the Commission upon its findings that a material and substantial change of circumstances has occurred.
+An award payable in installments for future economic loss may be modified by the Commission upon its finding that a material and substantial change of circumstances has occurred.

 (5) No more than five thousand dollars (\$5,000.00) may be paid for expenses related to funeral, cremation, or burial.
+For incidents of criminally injurious conduct occurring on or after October 1, 2014, no more than seven thousand dollars (\$7,000.00) may be paid for expenses related to funeral, cremation, or burial.